emqx/emqx-docs/en_US/deploy/install-macOS.md

    mkdir -p emqx && unzip emqx-enterprise-@EE_VERSION@-macos12-arm64.zip -d emqx && cd emqx
    ```

-## Operating EMQX
+## Operate EMQX

-EMQX can be started in daemon mode, foreground mode or interactive mode.
+EMQX can be started in daemon mode, foreground mode, or interactive mode.
 Note, that only one instance of EMQX can be running at any time with default configuration.

    ```bash
    # start as daemon